The “ShowerStick” by WaterSticks – Installation Instructions

 All parts in the ShowerStick assembly are available on our website’s Store page.

-Click here to review the ShowerStick.
+Click here to post your review: ShowerStick.

 How to Regenerate: